lynndylanhurley/chartjs-deps-legacy/README.md

 # Why?

 This package enables the use of [ChartJS](http://www.chartjs.org/) with IE8.

-This repo combines steps from [this document](https://github.com/danielhusar/Chart.js/blob/master/docs/07-Notes.md) into a simple `bower install`.
+The steps from [this document](https://github.com/danielhusar/Chart.js/blob/master/docs/07-Notes.md) have been combined into a simple `bower install`.

 # Installation